RoyalBlue1/FDDump/README.md

-Currently prints to Console but can be changed in the logFDt Functions at the beginning of both Files
+Currently prints to Console but can be changed in the logFDt Function in [cl_codecallbacks_mp.gnut](Blue.FDDump/mod/scripts/vscripts/client/cl_codecallbacks_mp.gnut)